What is Social Literacy?

 Social Literacy is the toolkit to engage and understand different cultural identities and social experiences,

 in order to move towards a state of inclusion.

-The Social Literacy Conversation (SLC) started as a response to the growing dialogues around inequality in South Africa.
-The recent protests at tertiary institutions across the country (Rhodes Must Fall & Fees Must Fall) sparked increased interrogation and action across many spheres of our society.
-It has become clear that there is a need to have honest, meaningful and open conversations within our schools, corporates and institutions.
-The overall aim of the SLC is to create environments where a variety of lived experiences can feel comfortable, be heard, and perform to the best of their abilities.
+The Social Literacy Conversation started in early 2017 as a response to the growing dialogues around inequality in South Africa.
+Protests at tertiary institutions across the country such as Rhodes Must Fall & Fees Must Fall had sparked increased interrogation and action across many spheres of our society.
+The Social Literacy Seminars were born out of the need for honest, meaningful and open conversations within South African organizations.

 Who we are

 We are young and dynamic individuals from diverse backgrounds.
 We studied at the University of Cape Town (UCT) during a time of intense student discontent in the country, and have had a long- standing interest in unpacking the complexity inherent in post-Apartheid South Africa.
 We are grounded in the discipline of Social Anthropology, and the social sciences in general.

 Litha Sokutu has an Honours degree in Media, Theory and Practice and a Masters in Social Anthropology.
 During his postgraduate studies, he developed significant skills through tutoring undergraduate students.
 Litha also has corporate work experience.
 He has a passion for critical engagement with social complexity inherent in post-apartheid South Africa.